 Blouberg without a doubt offers the best views of Table Mountain in town.
-Its two main beaches, Big Bay and Little Bay Bay, are pristine and over the ocean are beautiful views of Table Mountain, the City Bowl and Robben Island. he wind can be pretty epic but locals use it to their advantage; this is the centre for kitesurfing and windsurfing in Cape Town.
+Its two main beaches, Big Bay and Little Bay, are pristine and over the ocean are beautiful views of Table Mountain, the City Bowl and Robben Island.
+The wind can be pretty epic, but locals use it to their advantage; this is the center for kitesurfing and windsurfing in Cape Town.
 Besides lounging on the beach, you can also enjoy an outdoor lunch at one of the many beachfront restaurants or bars.

 Cape Point quite rightly has a reputation for being the most beautiful promontory on the planet.
 Stand atop cliffs that rise out of the churning turquoise waters and watch the gulls swoop beneath you.
 Stare out at the horizon and truly understand the meaning of the word “infinite”.
 Or walk the trails exploring the unique coastal fynbos, and looking out for the critters that call it home.
-You can reach the top of the cliffs on foot or take the Flying Dutchman Funicular, and afterwards you can find refreshment at the Two Oceans Restaurant.
+You can reach the top of the cliffs on foot or take the Flying Dutchman Funicular.

 You’ll find the scenic Kirstenbosch Gardens on the slopes of Table Mountain.
 The gardens are gorgeous with a huge variety of indigenous plant life.
 Everywhere you look, no matter the time of year, something is in bloom.
 Take the canopy walkway, known as the Boomslang, which wind along the treetops above the garden.
 The views of the back of Table Mountain and the Cape Town suburbs are lovely.
 There are many trails, forest walks, and open lawns to explore, and a number of great restaurants.